 I love to decorate and craft for the seasons and holidays, especially Christmas and Valentine’s.
-My spring crafts are a bit more subtle.
-But I still manage to make a few decorations for the mantle, like this paper mache egg decoration.
+My Easter crafts are a bit more subtle.
+But I still make a few decorations for the mantle, like this paper mache egg decoration.

-To decorate the paper mache egg I used spring images from my sister site Pictureboxblue.
-There is both a collection of vintage rabbit illustrations and vintage daffodil images on the site.
+To decorate the paper mache egg, I used spring images from my sister site Pictureboxblue.
+The site has a collection of vintage rabbit illustrations and daffodil images.
 I have edited these pictures to make them into clipart images.
 You can download these for free to use for this craft.

 Making Paper Mache Eggs

-It is a very green craft as you are recycling and repurposing materials such as newspapers and other printed papers.
-Also, paper mache is fully compostable adding to its green credentials.
+It is a very green craft as you recycle and repurpose materials such as newspapers and other printed papers.
+Also, paper mache is fully compostable, adding to its green credentials.

 What You Need

 - Scrap paper such as newspapers, but other papers will do.
-We read our newspaper online these days, so I didn’t have any newspapers.
+We read our newspapers online these days, so I didn’t have any.
 But I had plenty of old computer paper, so I used that instead.

-- Small balloon – To achieve the egg shape for this spring mantle decoration, I used a small water balloon as my mold.
+- Small balloon – I used a small water balloon as my mould to achieve the egg shape for this spring mantle decoration.

 - Double-sided sticky foam pads